goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 ### Stability

-Ubuntu is mot stable with oldest packages.
+- Ubuntu is mot stable with oldest packages.
-Fedora is more up to date with newer packages, but not as bleeding edge as Manjaro, thus relatively more stable.
+- Fedora is more up to date with newer packages, but not as bleeding edge as Manjaro, thus relatively more stable.
-Manjaro is bleeding edge, most up-to-date, but also possible unbootable after update.
+- Manjaro is bleeding edge, most up-to-date, but also possible unbootable after update.

 ### Hardware support

-Ubuntu has the best hardward support (supported by most OEMs).
+U- buntu has the best hardward support (supported by most OEMs).
-Fedora doesn't include pripertory drivers by default Manjaro has built-in hardware detection.
+- Fedora doesn't include pripertory drivers by default
+- Manjaro has bu
+ilt-in hardware detection.

 ## Comparision of main Linux Desktop Environments